bitovi/bitops/docs/tool-configuration/configuration-ansible.md

 -------------------
 ### SKIP_DEPLOY_ANSIBLE
 Will skill all ansible executions.
-This superseeds all other configuration
+This superseeds all other configuration.